DatSciR/intro_prog_fun/transmitting_science/exercises_solutions.md

 column in the penguins dataset.

-`map_int()` returns an integer vector that gives the number of unique observations in each variable of the penguins dataset, including NA.
+`map_int()` returns an integer vector that gives the number of unique observations in each variable of the penguins dataset, including `NA`.

 `map_vec()` automatically determines the output type, which in this case, returns a vector of type date.